-More than 30 years have passed since Britain and Argentina fought a 10-week war over the Falkland Islands, a British overseas territory in the southwest Atlantic Ocean, but their dispute continues.
+More than four decades have passed since Britain and Argentina fought a 10-week war over the Falkland Islands, a British overseas territory in the southwest Atlantic Ocean, but their dispute continues.
 Argentina invaded the remote South Atlantic islands, which it calls the Malvinas, in 1982, but withdrew after 74 days.
 About 650 Argentinean and 255 British military personnel died in the conflict.

 The Falklands have been continuously, peacefully and effectively inhabited and administered by Britain since 1833.
 The Falkland Islands are one of fourteen British Overseas Territories.
 As such, the UK recognises and encourages the Islanders’ right to self determination, including their right to remain British if that is their wish.
 The Islands’ democratically elected leaders frequently state that wish.
 The islanders are due to vote in a March 2013 referendum on whether they want to remain part of Britain’s self-governing overseas territories.
 They are expected to vote in favor of remaining part of Britain.
 The Falkland Islands government called for the referendum.
 The vote has been rejected by Argentina, which says it considers the few thousand people living on the islands as an “implanted British population."

 British Prime Minister David Cameron rejected a call by Argentina’s president for Britain to give control of the Falkland Islands to Argentina.
 Cristina Fernandez de Kirchner wrote an open letter to the British leader accusing his country of colonialism.
 A spokesperson for Cameron, though, said he would “do everything” to protect the interests of the islanders.